NerfSentry

 The tests

 Fifteen tests run against DummyTurret and DummyCamera — mock hardware interfaces that let you develop and test without the physical turret plugged in.
-The real turret is on my desk.
+The real turret is plugged into a server, guarding it from all who approach.
 The tests run in CI.
 Both realities coexist.

 Where it’s going